ddd-crew/como-prep-canvas/README.md

 This section delves into the "why" behind the workshop.
 Consider answering the following questions to clarify its purpose:
 - What prompted this workshop?
 What specific situation or challenge led to its initiation?
 - What's the current situation or status quo?
 Describe the existing conditions, systems, or processes.
-- How are we/they organized?
-Outline the team structure, departmental setup, or relevant organizational aspects.
+- How are we/they organised?
+Outline the team structure, departmental setup, or relevant organisational aspects.
 - What does the current architecture look like?
 Provide an overview of the existing technical or operational architecture.
-- What's the current level of DDD (Domain-Driven Design) and CoMo knowledge within the team/organization?
+- What's the current level of DDD (Domain-Driven Design) and CoMo knowledge within the team/organisation?
 - What specific problems are we trying to solve or opportunities are we trying to capture?

 **Why it matters:**